chsakell/aspnet-core-smartresult/README.md

 ```

-The above minumum configuration will use a default implementation for detecting mobile devices. `CustomerProfile` is an AutoMapper profile *(just for this demonstration)* and could look like this:
+The above configuration will use a default implementation for detecting mobile devices. `CustomerProfile` is an AutoMapper profile *(just for this demonstration)* and could look like this:

 ```csharp